 Sean Maxson is a master’s student in the International Agricultural Development program seeking a dual degree in Agricultural and Resource Economics.
 He served for 2 years in the Peace Corps in Paraguay working with smallholder farmers to implement sustainable cropping practices and then in Guatemala with the Ministry of Agriculture on rural extension & development programs.
 Sean currently assists with workshops in project design and planning for D-Lab partner organizations and facilitates project research between D-Lab and the International Development Innovation Network (IDIN).
 He joined the D-Lab in fall 2016.

-Leanne Celis Bolaño will receive her B.S. in Environmental Science & Management in Dec.
-2017 with minors in Political Science and Global International Studies, and plans to pursue environmental law.
+Leanne Celis Bolaño received her B.S. in Environmental Science & Management 2017 with minors in Political Science and Global International Studies and will begin her J.D. program in August in Environmental Law.
 She began as a student in D-Lab I in Winter 16, on a project in Georgia through which she was awarded the PATA Blum Fellowship, to fund her travel during Summer 16.
-Leanne also taught the Global Poverty Seminar in Winter 17 to teach students about grant proposal writing for international development.
-Currently in D-Lab, she is making moves for the Georgia Working Group, assisting with the D-Lab 0 Fall 17 Seminar, and preparing for the Winter 18 D-Lab I course.
+In addition to leading the Georgia Working Group for D-Lab and writing grants, Leanne has taught the Global Poverty Seminar, D-Lab 0, D-Lab I, and various small trainings.

 Peter Nasielski is a fourth year undergraduate student at UC Davis pursuing dual degrees in Design and Sustainable Environmental Design.
 Peter joined D-lab in 2016 after taking the D-lab II course which focuses on prototyping as a tool for developing designs.
 In the summer of 2016 Peter led a project with the International Rescue Committee and Blum Center to construct a produce wash station for an urban farm in West Sacramento.
 Since then Peter has assisted with prototyping other D-lab projects, leading skill building workshops, and helping to teach the D-lab II course.